 During hours when the buildings are not open to the public, Campus Security Officers patrol the facilities, checking for unsecured doors and unauthorized occupancy.
-Personnel who have been issued keys have no restrictions on the hours when they and those whom they authorize to be in the buildings with them may be inside the facilities.
+Personnel who have been issued ID card access and keys have no restrictions on the hours when they and those whom they authorize to be in the buildings with them may be inside the facilities.
 Certain students are granted after-hours access with the approval of an authorized college employee.
-Keys to facilities are issued by the Casper College Physical Plant.
+ID card access and keys to facilities are issued by the Casper College Physical Plant.